nemo-cluster/nemo-test/README.md

 Once the pull request is accepted, it will be possible use this new easyconfig in our cluster.

-You can load our nemobuild module and it will create everything to make it possible to compile software in your own home
+You can load our nemobuild module and it will create everything to make it possible to compile software in your own home.